nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Target user profile**
 We hope to target admin staff within a clinic who have to settle triaging of patients.<br>
 Here are some characteristics of our target user profile: <br>
+* needs to manipulate patient and doctor information quickly
 * needs to assign patients to the appropriate doctors quickly
-* prefer desktop apps over other types
+* prefer desktop apps over other mediums
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

 **Value proposition**: Perform quick lookup and assignment of appropriate doctors to each patient in triage, faster than a typical mouse/GUI driven app.

 ### Appendix C: User stories